yiyangphd/yiyangphd.github.io/openings.md

 #### Application

-Please send your resume/CV and transcript(s) to yi.yang at cityu.edu.hk.
+Please send your resume/CV and transcript(s) to [yi.yang at cityu.edu.hk](mailto:yi.yang@cityu.edu.hk).
 The details of the Ph.D. program will be available soon.

 ## Research Assistants

-One RA opening (immediately available) at the Department of Biostatistics at City University of Hong Kong.
+One RA opening (immediately available) in the Department of Biostatistics at City University of Hong Kong.

 #### Qualifications
 - Has obtained or will obtain a master's degree in (bio)statistics, mathematics, computer science, bioinformatics, or related fields